• Skip to primary navigation

 Set a Plan Around Grocery Shopping

-One way to find success in meal planning is to develop behaviors and habits around your meal planning.
+One way to find success in meal planning is to develop behaviors and habits around your meal prepping.
 One habit I’ve built for myself is my grocery shopping schedule.
-My husband and I spend every Sunday morning on the couch, enjoying our coffee, and planning out our week.
+My husband and I spend every Sunday morning on the couch, enjoying our coffee, and planning out our week including creating our meal schedule and grocery list.

 This time is quiet and peaceful and allows us to connect with one another as we slowly prepare for the week ahead.

-After we plan our meal for the week, we write out our grocery list, then we immediately grocery shop.
+After we plan our meal for the week, we write out our grocery list, then we immediately head to the grocery store, or shop online for grocery delivery.

 Prep as Much as Possible on One Day of the Week